SeaQL/seaql.github.io/SeaORM/docs/05-relation/03-many-to-many.md

 On the `CakeFilling` entity, its `cake_id` attribute is referencing the primary key of `Cake` entity and its `filling_id` attribute is referencing the primary key of `Filling` entity.

-To define the inverse relation
+To define the inverse relation:
 1. Add two new enum variant `Relation::Cake` and `Relation::Filling` to the `Fruit` entity.
-1. Write the definition for both relations with `Entity::belongs_to()`.
+1. Write the definition of both relations with `Entity::belongs_to()` method.

 ```rust title="entity/cake_filling.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]